 You can also save money by buying a second-hand bike online, though there are pitfalls to be aware of to avoid falling foul of them.

 Specialized and Trek are two major brands whose bikes are ubiquitous on trails around the world.
 They both produce bikes covering the full spectrum of the market, from entry-level hardtails to high-end women’s-specific trail and enduro bikes.

-Liv is the women’s-specific arm of global bike brand Giant.
+Liv is the women’s-specific sister company of global bike brand Giant.
 One of the longest established women’s-specific bike manufacturers, it boasts champion cross-country mountain bikers on its race team.
-Liv produces a wide range of women’s-specific mountain bikes, with a focus on trail and cross country.
+Liv produces a wide range of women’s-specific mountain bikes, covering trail, cross-country, enduro and eMTBs.

-Canyon is a German direct-sell brand who produce a wide range of bikes with specs that are great value for money.
-In 2017, it started developing a selection of bikes with a different geometry for female riders based on data it has collected from its online fit system, research, and using global body dimension databases.
+Canyon is a German direct-sell brand that produces a wide range of bikes with specs that are great value for money.
+In 2017, it started developing a selection of bikes with a different geometry for female riders based on data it collected from its online fit system, research, and using global body dimension databases.
 Some, but not all, of its WMN-model bikes have this type of frame design.